Call (702) 723-4775

 E – Have You Ever Had a Drink First Thing in the Morning (an Eye-opener) to Steady Nerves or Get Rid of a Hangover?

-This question identifies individuals who rely on alcohol in the morning, suggesting potential withdrawal symptoms and a higher likelihood of alcohol dependence assessment.
+This question identifies individuals who rely on alcohol in the morning, suggesting potential withdrawal symptoms and a higher likelihood of alcohol dependence.
 As noted by Ewing (1984) in the study “Detecting alcoholism: The CAGE questionnaire,” a score of 2 or more “yes” responses is considered clinically significant, requiring further evaluation for alcohol addiction.

 How Does the CAGE Questionnaire Work?

-The CAGE questionnaire works by using a screening criteria that records responses to four questions assessing alcohol consumption and its effects.
+The CAGE questionnaire works by using a screening criterion that records responses to four questions assessing alcohol consumption and its effects.
 Each question is answered with a “yes” or “no,” with one point assigned for each “yes” response.
 A total score of 2 or more indicates a high likelihood of alcohol risk assessment, suggesting the need for further evaluation.

 How Does the CAGE Questionnaire Work